bleualien/Expense-Tracker/README.md

-Expense Tracker
+# 📊 Expense Tracker

-The Expense Tracker is a simple console-based desktop application (not a website) built with Java and MySQL.
-It’s designed to help you keep track of daily expenses in an organized way, while also being a great practice project for learning how Java connects with databases.
+**Expense Tracker** is a simple **console-based desktop application** (not a website) built with **Java** and **MySQL**.
+It helps you manage daily expenses in an organized and easy-to-use way while also serving as a great project to learn how Java interacts with databases.

-What it does
+---

+## Features
-Lets you add expenses by entering a category, name, and amount.
+- **Add Expenses:** Enter a category, name, and amount for each expense.

-Allows you to view all your expenses stored in the database.
+- **View Expenses:** See all your expenses stored in the database in a clear list.

-Gives you the option to delete expenses when you don’t need them anymore.

-Runs on a clean, menu-based interface, so you just choose a number to perform an action.

-Why this project

-I built this as a basic personal finance manager and also as a way to practice Java + MySQL (JDBC).
-It’s simple, but useful if you want a starting point for tracking expenses or learning database integration with Java.
+- **Delete Expenses:** Remove expenses you no longer need.
+- **Menu-Driven Interface:** Navigate easily with numbered options.

+---

+## Purpose
+This project is designed for:
+- Beginners learning **Java JDBC and MySQL** integration.
+- Anyone who wants a **basic tool to track personal expenses**.
+- Developers looking for a foundation to build **more advanced finance applications** in the future.

+---

-Future ideas
+## Future Improvements

-In the future, this project could be extended with:

-Monthly or weekly reports

-Expense summaries by category

-A proper GUI instead of console menus

-Export options (CSV, PDF, etc.)
+- Generate **weekly or monthly expense reports**.
+- Categorize and summarize expenses by type.
+- Add a **graphical user interface (GUI)** for easier use.
+- Export expenses to **CSV or PDF** files.

+---

+This project is simple, practical, and perfect for learning while keeping track of your personal finances.